 Roe deer hunting is a unique emotion that requires dedication, great passion, and a precise and trustworthy bolt action rifle.

-There are wild animals that bewitch you and capture you more than others, and in these situations, the hunt isn’t simply passion but becomes real and true magic.
+There are wild animals that bewitch you and capture you more than others, and in these situations, the roe deer hunting isn’t simply passion but becomes real and true magic.
 The deer’s profile, with its characteristic reddish brown coat, lively eyes, agile and quick muscles, carries you of a fairytale world and brings to mind echoes of a distant childhood.
 Maybe it’s because of this that they call it the “elf of the forest”… And roe deer hunting is again a discovery, a vortex of sensations that enrich the spirit.

 Belonging to the family of ungulates, this little deer, known also as roe buck, is a wild animal with a timid and cautious character, definitely among the most fascinating to hunt.
 From the Alps to the Apennines, from the cultivated areas of the Scottish Highlands, the wild land of ancient legends, to the great plains of the east, roe deer population thrills hunters in all of Europe, but not only.

 A wild animal with a red coat, covered in lighter spots for better camouflage, is a small deer that can weigh up to 20-25 kg.

 Crepuscular or nocturnal, preferring sunrise and sunsets, it has a great ability to adapt.
 It lives in thick woods, large prairies, but also in open forests, which have thick undergrowth and, here and there, clearings of vegetation.
 Defined as a selective browser, it feeds on shrubs, sprouts, grains, buds, and apices and often enters in competition for food with other deers.

 Roe deers meat is one of the richest of wild forest animals, also for its nutritional properties, the protagonist of a great variety of recipes based on game meat.

 Selective hunting is a fundamental activity for managing ungulate game.
 Hunting from hide and stalking, as Scottish hunters call it, are the principle techniques for roe deer hunting.